GoogleChrome/web.dev/src/site/content/en/blog/storage-foundation/index.md

 ### Enabling support during the origin trial phase

 Starting in Chromium&nbsp;90, the Storage Foundation API is available as an origin trial in Chromium.
-The origin trial is expected to end in Chromium&nbsp;95 (November 10, 2021).
+The origin trial is expected to end in Chromium&nbsp;98 (February 23, 2022).

 {% include 'content/origin-trials.njk' %}